csm-actions/securefix-action/server/prepare/README.md

 - `allow_workflow_fix`: Either `true` or `false`.
 The default is `false`.
 If `true`, the action can fix workflow files.
 You need to grant `workflows:write` permission to the Server GitHub App
 - `workflow_name`: An expected client workflow name.
 If the actual client workflow name is different from this input, the request is denied.
 The default value is `securefix`.
 If this is empty, the workflow name is free
 - `pull_request_comment`: A pull request comment template.
 A comment is posted if server actions fail to create a commit.
 The default value is `:x: Securefix failed.`
 - `config`: YAML config to push other repositories and branches.
+Either `config` or `config_file` is required if you want to change repositories and branches where commits are pushed
-This is required if you want to change repositories and branches where commits are pushed
+- `config_file`: A file path to YAML config to push other repositories and branches.
+Either `config` or `config_file` is required if you want to change repositories and branches where commits are pushed

-#### `config`
+#### `config`, `config_file`

-config is ignored if no repository or branch is set by the client action.
+`config` and `config_file` are ignored if no repository or branch is set by the client action.
 If a branch or repository is set, they are validated by config.
 If there is no entry matching with source repository and branch and destination repository and branch.